achobanov/sample-course/EN/01-First-Steps-in-Programming/02-What-it-means-to-program.md

 ## Example: a program that plays the musical note "la"

-[code-task title="Program that plays the musical note "la"" executionStrategy="csharp-dot-net-core-code"]
+[code-task title="Program That Plays the Musical Note "la"" executionStrategy="csharp-dot-net-core-code"]

 [code-editor language=csharp]
 Console.Beep(432, 500);